Public Misconduct Hearings

 In Gwent, members of the public and press wishing to attend are asked to notify the Force of their desire to do so, in order that enough space can be allocated and any necessary security measures can be put in place.

 Our Public Misconduct Hearings

-The hearing due to begin at 9:30am on 3rd December 2018 for PS WILTSHIRE has been adjourned by the Legally Qualified Chair, Susan Davies.
+The hearing due to begin at 9:30am on 12th February 2019, for Police Sergeant WILTSHIRE, has been adjourned by the Legally Qualified Chair, Susan Davies.

 The hearing will be rescheduled in due course.

 A Misconduct Hearing for Detective Constable Fitzpatrick, will take place between Monday 18th and Monday 25th February 2019.

 The hearing will begin at 9.30am on 18th February 2019 at Vantage Point House, Ty-Coch Way, Cwmbran NP44 7HF.

 Detective Constable Fitzpatrick will attend a Misconduct Hearing to answer the following allegations: